shmeadyy/personal_website/README.md

 Laura's Personal Website
 ================
- Creating a personal website as a central location for my social media outlets and to display my portfolio.
+ Creating a personal website as a central location for various social media hubs and to display my portfolio.

+Left To Do:
+ -- include resume download option
+ -- add email functionality